 Read about my family’s first to Chalong Temple and the Big Buddha in this article.

 Best Temples in Myanmar (Burma)

 Comparable only to Angkor Wat in Cambodia in terms of sheer size, Bagan was the capital of a vast kingdom from the 9th to 13th centuries.
-Today, it features the remains of nearly 4000 temples spread over an area of 104 km2.
+Today, it features there are remains of nearly 4000 pagodas in Bagan spread over an area of 104 km2.
 Some of these are well maintained active places of worship, while others are nothing but foundation stones.